-Hi!
-I am Liz and I am 49 years old.
-I was diagnosed with Bipolar I Disorder in 2003 - something that was a huge shock to myself and my family.
+I am Liz and I am 50 years old.
+I was diagnosed with Bipolar I Disorder in 2003, something that was a huge shock to myself and my family.

 I have experienced mainly manic psychotic episodes that on average have occurred once a year since my diagnosis.
 Each episode has seemed to be more bizarre than the last, from believing I was Jesus's sister with all my disciples ready to change the world, to telling my brother in law I could stop a train and that I would show him!

-It all sounds funny but there were also some very frightening experiences, like when I thought evil spirits were trying to get me.
+It all sounds funny but there were some very frightening experiences, one episode I thought evil spirits were trying to get me.
 I was terrified, and so were the people around me as they felt helpless.

-17 years on, I have a loving and caring partner with a good understanding of my mental state, and a family who have open minds and learn each day to understand more and more.
-I share my story to give people a greater understanding of mental disorders with the hope that through my talks I will encourage others to be brave and speak out.
+I share my story to give people a greater understanding of mental disorders with the hope that through my talks I will encourage others to be brave and speak out and realise they are not alone.

 I am Liz's younger sister and I am continually trying to learn about Liz's condition and raise awareness about the effects it has on family and friends, and hopefully give them the best support possible.
 I also mentor young adults to help, guide and support them through their Mental Health difficulties.